-Code-A-Pillar is the best of 2 worlds: it teaches coding skills while steadfastly remaining a cuddly caterpillar.
+Code-A-Pillar is the best of two worlds: it teaches coding skills while steadfastly remaining a cuddly caterpillar.
 Preschoolers can infinitely rearrange his segments to make him move in all directions and take paths to targets, which, believe it or not, is sequencing and programming.
-A companion app (of course) will expand on the counting and patterning challenges for little kids.
+A companion app (of course) for the hot toy will expand on the counting and patterning challenges for little kids.
 And he lights up in 8 different colors!
 Finally, a STEM toy that gets you.

 Razor Hover Trax 2.0

 While the words “Razor scooter” make you fondly think of the days when your buddies would rag on grown-ass men riding them to work — times have obviously changed.
 The Hover Trax 2.0 is the second generation of Razor’s high-tech, self-balancing scooter (aka, the Hoverboard) that can hit 8 mph and ride for up to 60 minutes on a single charge of its 36V lithium ion battery pack.
 It’s got fender bumpers, 2 modes (for training and everyday use), and can hold up to 220 pounds — so you can make fun of yourself as you ride to the office.

 Bloxels look kind of like Battleship, except the blocks on the grid represent coins, keys, walls, hazards, enemies, entry points, and actions; not subs and destroyers.
 Instead of talking to each other, players transform their block grids into playable video game levels by photographing them with a smartphone or tablet.
 So … nothing like Battleship.
 Of course, building video games is way cooler than listening to you yawn, “Hit” and “Miss” for 20 minutes.